ClarenceCEN/CAZYme_Analysis/README.md

-# CAZyme Annotation
+# CAZyme Analysis

-This is a pipeline for annotation of genome.
-It contains genome assembly, protein prediction, building database for cazy annonation.
+This is a pipeline for CAZyme Analysis of genome.
+It contains genome assembly, protein prediction, building database for cazy annonation and data analysis.